Pao9629/Pao9629/README.md

 - 🤝 I’m looking for help with **Front End Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/Pao9629/FrontEndProjects](https://github.com/Pao9629/FrontEndProjects)
+- 👨‍💻 All of my projects are available at my Github or Netlify PaoDev96

-- 📝 I regularly write articles on [Suscribirte en LinkedIn https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7048931278401773568](Suscribirte en LinkedIn https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7048931278401773568)
+- 📝 I regularly write articles on Linkedin by my Newsletter.

 - 💬 Ask me about **HTML or CSS**